-- IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the pupils.
+IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the students.

-- The school will incorporate all necessary procedures and indicators/target levels regarding planning, implementation, learning outcomes and study analysis, resulting in an effective and functioning quality system.
+- The school will incorporate all necessary procedures and indicators/target levels regarding planning, implementation, learning outcomes, and study analysis—resulting in an effective and high-quality education

-- The teaching and learning consider the best of science-based and hands-on practices.
+- Teaching is based on the best science-based and hands-on practices.

-- The school will conduct a survey about the contentment of all parties in the school community (pupils, parents, teachers) on a yearly basis.
+- IST will conduct a satisfaction survey for all parties in the school community (students, parents, teachers) on a yearly basis.

-- The holistic approach of school organization at the IST will enable all stakeholders to have a full overview on quality, trends and progress.
-Any client may compare independently an available data with the other schools.
+- The holistic approach of school organization at IST will enable all stakeholders to have a full overview of quality, trends, and progress.
+Any client may independently compare our offerings with other schools.

-Who will be the teachers?
-How much do they have the experience in working with children in a school?
+Who will teach?
+How much experience do they have?
 Can I entrust the care and education of my children to these teachers?

-- Every teacher has a recognized pedagogical qualification and prior pedagogical experience, particularly prior working in an international school is preferred.
+- Each teacher has a recognized pedagogical qualification and prior pedagogical experience; prior work at an international school is ideal.

 - The personal qualities of every teacher have been previously explored in-depth.

-- IST is recruiting the international personnel primarily to teach the basic subjects (English, math, natural sciences).
-These teachers must be English native speakers or have highest proficiency in English (at C2 level).
+- IST is recruiting international personnel primarily to teach basic subjects (English, math, natural sciences).
+These teachers must be native English speakers or have the highest proficiency in English (level C2).

-- The teachers of other subjects are expected to speak English at level C1.
+- Teachers of other subjects are expected to speak English at level C1.